vncg/react-admin/docs/Actions.md

 });
 ```

-However, react-admin promotes a programming style where side effects are decoupled from the rest of the code, which has the benefit of making them testable.
+However, vn-kooch-react-admin promotes a programming style where side effects are decoupled from the rest of the code, which has the benefit of making them testable.

-In react-admin, side effects are handled by Sagas.
+In vn-kooch-react-admin, side effects are handled by Sagas.
 [Redux-saga](https://redux-saga.github.io/redux-saga/) is a side effect library built for Redux, where side effects are defined by generator functions.
 If this is new to you, take a few minutes to go through the Saga documentation.

 Here is the generator function necessary to handle the side effects for a failed `COMMENT_APPROVE` action which would log the error with an external service such as [Sentry](https://sentry.io):